Types of Printers: Complete Guide 2026

 When choosing the right printer, many people only look at the purchase price.
 In real use, maintenance costs and lifespan matter more.
 Different machines handle wear, ink, heat, and workload in different ways.
 Knowing these factors helps you choose a printer that meets your needs and lasts for years.

-Printers are available in many designs, and each one behaves differently over time.
+Different models are available in many designs, and each one behaves differently over time.
 Some are made for speed, some for durability, and others for great colour printing.

 Ink vs Toner Costs